codingossy/codingossy/README.md

 ## 🙋‍♂️ About Me

-- 🔭 I’m currently working with React JS, Tailwind CSS and using them to build fun, creative APIs
+- 🔭 I’m currently working with React JS, Tailwind CSS, AOS, and Framer motion and using them to build fun, creative Web Projects

 - 🌱 I’m currently learning **more of React, ContextAPI, redux, framer motion, Firebase**